Brushing Advice Dental Denistone

 - Electric toothbrushes can provide 3000 strokes per second when cleaning teeth.
 This is more than ten times as many strokes as a manual toothbrush.

-– Electric toothbrushes are useful for people who are still wearing braces; the electric brush can held against the teeth to clean between the braces.
+- Electric toothbrushes are useful for people who are still wearing braces; the electric brush can be held against the teeth to clean between the braces.
 This is difficult with a manual toothbrush that must be physically moved.

 - Electric toothbrushes are the best option for those with limited dexterity.
 Traditional brushing is difficult for the elderly, the disabled, or those with arthritis.
 But electric toothbrushes require only moderate effort.